benjann/crosswalk/README.md

 Main changes:

+    version 1.0.3 08mar2025
+    - option -duplicates()- added; -expandok- no longer documented but still supported; -expandok- is equivalent to -duplicates(expand)-
+    - OEP scales updated to version published on OSF on 2025-03-04
+    - may now override the data type implied by -copyrest-; values will be converted if necessary; likewise, -string- is now allowed with -copymissing-

     version 1.0.2  21feb2025
     - OEP scales updated to version published on OSF on 2025-02-20; 1-, 2-, 3-digit
       variants of OEP crosswalks removes because they are redundant in the new